 Medicare eligible active employees and/or their spouses/domestic partners who are currently enrolled in one of the CSU group health plans do not need to enroll in Medicare before retirement.
 There will be no penalties assessed to these employees and/or their dependent spouses/domestic partners when they elect to enroll later.
 We do suggest that you enroll in Medicare Part A (Hospital), it is free and can be beneficial.
+You will need to contact CalPERS and fill out a form when you enroll in Medicare.
 (See "Special Enrollment Period" on the Social Security website by viewing the Medicare Enrollment Flyer.)

 If retired, at age 65, by law, you must enroll in both Part A (hospital) and Part B (medical) of Medicare in order to maintain your eligibility for health benefits under CalPERS.
 Enrollment is not automatic, and the retiree must contact Social Security directly for enrollment information.